practicusai/docs/docs/technical-tutorial/extras/modeling/model-observability/model-observability.md

       format_version: '1.3'
       jupytext_version: 1.16.4
   kernelspec:
-    display_name: Python 3 (for ML)
+    display_name: Python 3 (ipykernel)
     language: python
-    name: practicus_ml
+    name: python3
 ---

 # Model Observability and Monitoring

 ## _Scenario:_ Model Drift

 In this example, we'll deploy a model on an income dataset.
-Our main goal withIn this example is deploying pre-proceses into the "model.pkl".
+Our main goal withIn this example is deploying pre-processes into the "model.pkl".

 1. _Open_ *Jupyter Notebook*